kokolegorille/app/README.md

 On the documentation page of the elixir plugin.
 You can read

 "If you would like to use precompiled binaries built with a more recent OTP, you can append -otp-${OTP_VERSION} to any installable version that can be given to asdf-elixir."

+The latest is version 1.6.1, You can specify also -otp-20.

 ```bash
 $ asdf install elixir 1.6.1-otp-20